-The Library has access to over 50 online computer databases in order to access periodicals, encyclopedias, dictionaries, full-text books and other references resources.
+The Library has access to multiple online computer databases in order to access periodicals, eBooks, full-text books, and other references resources.
 With these databases, patrons of the Library have access to over 10,000 full-text periodical titles.
-A list of these databases and the resources available in each of them can be found under the "All Databases" link on the Library's website.
-The Library maintains 12 computer workstations in the adjacent Technology Center for patrons to be able to access these databases.
-Wired and wireless Internet access is also available throughout the Administration Building and dorm rooms for patrons to access these databases on their personal computers, and many of these databases can also be accessed off campus using the "Off-Campus Access to Research Databases" link on the Library's website.
+These databases can be found at the ProQuest and EBSCOhost icons on the Library's website.
+The Library maintains 18 computer workstations in the adjacent Technology Center for patrons to be able to access these databases.
+Wired and wireless Internet access is also available throughout the Administration Building and dorm rooms for patrons to access these databases on their personal computers.
+These databases can also be accessed off campus.

-The Library can also obtain books, journal articles, and audio/visual materials from thousands of libraries across Michigan and the United States using the OCLC Interlibrary Loan System and MeLCat.
-Interlibrary loan requests can be made directly through the MeLCat online catalog.
+The Library can also obtain books, journal articles, and audio/visual materials from thousands of libraries across Michigan using MeLCat.
+Interlibrary loan requests can be made directly through the MeLCat online catalog accessible on the Library home page.
 If you need help learning how to use the ILL system, see a library worker at the circulation desk or email library@glcc.edu.